MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

 ---
 # Tutorial: Add custom CSS to your site

-The style workspace allows you to edit some of the theme features of your site, such as fonts and colors; however, you may wish to apply your own completely custom CSS themes.
+The style workspace allows you to edit some of the theme features of your site, such as fonts and colors; however, you may wish to apply your own custom CSS themes.

 In this tutorial, you learn how to: